AndrewJVella/GreatMyriadScale/GMSrm.md

 | 16;0000 | One Great Tetarad                  | Ten Tresquinquagintilliduotrigintatrecentillion     |

 ## (Additional) Trivia
 * Numeric prefixes (of polygons), and Greek ordinals are interchangeable.
-(That is, "deuterad" can also be called "diarad".)
+(That is, "hectrad" can also be called "hexarad", and "hecatorad" can also be called "hectorad".)
 * In the Great Myriad Scale, digits are in groups of four, separated by semi-colons.
 Commas are also ok to use.
 * Archimedes' largest Sand Number (the largest described in The Sand Reckoner) is equal to 10^(8 * 10^16), or a "Tetaron Deuterad".
 * A "Deuteron Myriad" is equal to 10^(4 * 10^(4 * 2)), a "Triton Myriad" is equal to 10^(4 * 10^(4 * 3)), and so on...